Does Honors coursework coordinate with any degree plan?

 What is the turnaround time on decisions?

-Admission decisions are made within approximately two to three weeks of our receipt of a completed application and supporting documents.
+Admission decisions are made within approximately two to three weeks of our receipt of a completed application and all supporting documents.
 Admission decisions for the following fall semester occur on a rolling basis beginning in October.
 Admission decisions for the spring semester occur during December, contingent upon receipt of all documents.

 What are the specific requirements for the application essay?